- Three Minute Thesis Event

 - 2021 Marquette University competition

 - 2020 Marquette University competition

 Three Minute Thesis (3MT) Event Recap

 After competing in a qualifying round, the finalists were chosen to compete for the coveted prize of $500.
 Additionally, $250 was awarded to the Runner-Up and the People's Choice winner.

-Congratulations to this year's winner Adam Knier and runner-up Joey Avila!
+Congratulations to this year's winner Claire Radtke and runner-up Taylor Holmes!

-The Runner-Up was awarded to Joey Avila, a doctoral student in Biomedical Engineering, with his presentation, "Crashing into Spine Safety".
+The Runner-Up was awarded to Taylor Holmes, a student in Exercise and Rehabilitation Science, with his presentation, "A Rehabilitation Approach for the Respiratory System".

 Congratulations and thank you to our winners and competitors from this year’s competition!
 It was incredible to learn about the research from our graduate students.